burger4d/Krevetka-chess-engine-project/README.md

 # Krevetka-chess-engine-project
-A basic chess engine coded in python.
+A basic chess engine coded in python, with a GUI that allows to use other stronger chess engines as a Bot.

 Screenshot
 ![Capture](https://user-images.githubusercontent.com/104983707/166911776-a3860ced-65a5-4b0e-94ce-0bae0b65a930.PNG)